fastify/fastify-mysql/README.md

 connect: the function to get a connection from the pool
 pool: the pool instance
 query: an utility to perform a query without a transaction
+getConnection: get a connection from the pool
+format: an utility to generate SQL string
+escape: an utility to escape query values
+escapeId: an utility to escape query identifiers
 ```

 Example: